GnarvelousOne/GnarvelousGrowbrain_0.1/README.txt

 A simple DHT temperature and humidity sensor is used to record data, which can then either be simply stored for analysis or can be used as the trigger to activate a 5v DC relay.

-Webcams can be used to visually monitor your garden.
+Common USB webcams can be used to visually monitor your garden.

 The Rpi can work with or without internet access.
 It is even concievable to power it temporarily with cell-phone charger batteries in the event you have no electricity available.